March-08/sentinel_cloud_coverage/README.md

 <br/>

 The model was validated using kfold-cross-validation for a more robust validation.
-The model loss and accuracy was monitored during training.
+The model loss and accuracy was monitored during training.Some basic augmentation technique were used (flips, blur)
 Hyperparameters:
   - optimizer : Adam
   - learning rate : 0.01